jamesbriggs/read-basic-ini-file/README.md

 * Ruby - read_basic_ini_file.rb
 * Bash4 - read_basic_ini_file.sh

+Each file is a complete program that reads config.ini, parses it and displays the key-values.

 **Usage**

-1. Pick your preferred sample file according to language
+1. Pick your preferred sample source code file according to programming language
 2. Run it to see it in action
 3. Then copy and paste the source code and customize for your purpose.